yingjialong/obsidian-CloudStorage/README.md

 1. Open Obsidian and navigate to Settings > Community Plugins.
 2. Disable Safe Mode if it's currently enabled.
-3. Click on "Browse" and search for "Obsidian Cloud Storage".
+3. Click on "Browse" and search for "Cloud Storage".
-4. Click "Install" next to the Obsidian Cloud Storage plugin.
+4. Click "Install" next to the Cloud Storage plugin.
 5. Once installed, enable the plugin by toggling the switch next to its name.

 ## Quick Start Guide

 1. **Account Setup**:
-   - Open the Obsidian Cloud Storage settings.
+   - Open the Cloud Storage settings.
    - Click on "Sign up" to create a new account or "Log in" if you already have one.
    - Check your email and verify your account to receive additional free storage space.